renovate-tests/graphql-based-authorization-for-nestjs/README.md

 {"data":{"logout":true}}
 ```

-Put this token in header of each of your subsequent requests
+Put this accessToken in header of each of your subsequent requests

 ```bash
 curl \